 - Why you might never want to convert to a Roth account at all

-But first, we need to have a disclaimer.
-This article is written for educational purposes.
-It is not intended to provide specific tax advice, strategy, direction, or instruction.
-Each tax situation is unique, and should be discussed at length with a tax professional.
-The information in this article is for educational purposes only, and should not be used as reference.
+But first, we need to have a disclaimer: This article is written for educational purposes.
+It is not intended to provide specific tax advice, strategy, direction or instruction.
+Each tax situation is unique and should be discussed at length with a tax professional.
+The information in this article is for educational purposes only, and should not be used as a reference.
 Although this article links to references as appropriate, tax authorities may change over time.
 Everyone should exercise due diligence before implementing a recommended tax strategy.

 There are two primary categories of reasons your tax bracket will change over time.
 Let’s call the first category “Things that are beyond your control, and don’t directly impact you.”
 These are things that we cannot really plan for.
-This basically includes whatever Congress does (which isn’t a lot nowadays), future policy changes, or unforeseen circumstances.
+This basically includes whatever Congress does (which isn’t a lot nowadays), future policy changes or unforeseen circumstances.
 It’s important to keep tabs on tax policy as it changes over time.
-However, it’s not something that you can really plan for.
+It’s not something that you can really plan for.

 The second category would be “Things that you can control, or things that might directly impact you.”
-This includes promotions, career changes, lifestyle design, retirement, etc. In other words, these are things that you can (or should) plan for.
-This would also include things that you can’t control, but will definitely impact you.
+This includes promotions, career changes, lifestyle design, retirement and more.
+In other words, these are things that you can (or should) plan for.
+This would also include things that you can’t control, but will impact you.

-To contrast the two categories, let’s say the Army plans to reduce its manpower by 10%.
-That might have an effect on you, but you don’t know that it will directly affect you.
-However, let’s say the Army plans to cut promotions for pilots.
+To contrast the two categories, let’s say the army plans to reduce its manpower by 10%.
+That may have an effect on you, but you don’t know if it will directly affect you.
+However, let’s say the army plans to cut promotions for pilots.
 You happen to be a pilot who is up for promotion, then you might want to plan for that contingency.
 In this article, we’re going to focus on the changes in the second category.

-Family lifecycle: In the traditional family sense: you grow up, move away from home, eventually get married, have children, raise children until they leave the house, then become empty-nesters.
+Family life cycle: In the traditional family sense, you grow up, move away from home, eventually get married, have children, raise children until they leave the house, then they become empty-nesters.

 - Tax treatment: Generally, the military receives preferable tax treatment to their civilian counterparts.
 This is particularly true during combat zone deployments.

-- Multiple moves: Since most military families move every 2-3 years, there usually is an opportunity to relocate to a state with low or no income tax.
+- Multiple moves: Since most military families move every two to three years, there usually is an opportunity to relocate to a state with low or no income tax.